Teaching World War to a Homeschooled Eight Year Old

 When I grew up, World War 2 certainly seemed like the olden days.
 It was long before I was born.
 Actually, now that I think about it, World War 2 was only forty years before I was born.

-One Saturday afternoon, I had a chance to listen to my son’s barber come alive as he shared his stories in World War 2.
+One Saturday afternoon, while teaching World War to my homeschooled eight-year-old, I had the chance to listen to my son’s barber come alive as he shared his stories from the war.

 “Mom, can you tell me about the olden days?”
 Rachel asked as she brought her books to my desk.